For any warranty or product specific literature please check out our information center

 Spring Cleaning comes as a response to the shift in seasons.
 As we begin to put away the heavy layers of winter and break out the spring/summer wardrobe, we start to reorganize our closets and our shelves.
-We start to evaluate the shape of our homes and how it fared through the dark and cold winter months.
+We start to evaluate the shape of our homes and how they fared through the dark and cold winter months.

 Spring signals more than just cleaning out your closet, it’s a time for new growth and rebirth.
 Spring Cleaning is a time to look around you house and decide what you can work on, what you can improve.
 Even if you aren’t making any big renovations, fix up the small things that are going to make the precious few summer months that much more enjoyable can make a big impact.

 There are few things as good as the feeling of open windows in the summertime.
 Opening your windows can transform your home into big, bright, good-for-the-soul spaces.
 Screens can make all the difference.
 However, they have a bad habit of being damaged by branches, pets, people and any number of things.
 This year, while you’re taking out the storm windows and putting the screens in, take a good look at them and see if any of them need replacing.
 You may even want to consider using a product like ScreenEze to upgrade your porch to the screened in porch you've been dreaming of.